Petunia (film): Reception

 Due to its very limited release, the film has been reviewed by few outlets.
 Reception for the film has generally been mixed.
-Frank Scheck from The Hollywood Reporter weighs, in a lukewarm review, a "wildly inconsistent" plot against "some marvelous moments and a terrific ensemble".
+Frank Scheck from The Hollywood Reporter weighs, in an indifferent review, a "wildly inconsistent" plot against "some marvelous moments and a terrific ensemble".
 Dennis Harvey in Variety compares the film to director Todd Solondz's works, judging Petunia to have "a bit less bile (and punch)".